Sleeping with your feet in the water in Holland

 6) Buytenplaets Suydersee

 Drijfpaleis is a little like Villa Villekulla, albeit on the water, in Arnhem.
 The owner Ruud Hilbrands built this houseboat himself, creating his own take on an Italianate style.
 It has plenty of charm and the ambience is excellent.
 Choose from two colourful bohemian chic rooms, which come with two house cats and a terrace garden with plenty of mosaics.
 Good to know: Ruud serves a great breakfast.
 The boat is within walking distance of the city centre.
-Open from April to September.
+Open in the summer season.

 Already a member?
 Log in.